 Single Parenting Care Group

 Being a parent is one of life’s great blessings, but it can also be difficult, draining and sometimes overwhelming.
-To offer support, hope and strength for single parents, Faith will offer a weekly care group every Tuesday from 7 - 8 pm starting on September 11.
+To offer support, hope and strength for single parents, Faith offers an ongoing, weekly care group every Tuesday from 7 - 8 pm.
 Parents will have the opportunity to connect with other single parents in a safe and nurturing environment.
 The group will address a variety of relevant weekly topics including self-care, boundaries, finances and much more.
 Free childcare and homework help are available for children.

 God doesn’t promise us an easy life but he does promise to help us through whatever we face.
 Care Ministry at Faith Community is a ministry where we share in and feel God’s grace.